vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## 3. Remove User Consent

 Allows Vipps to send an end user's consent removal request to merchant.
 This endpoint is required for express checkout.
 When receiving this request, the merchant is obliged to handle the user details as per the GDPR guidelines.
-The request path will include a `userId` that the merchant will be required to provide when Vipps are to share information with the merchant.
+The request path will include a `userId` that Vipps will have provided as part of callback and made accessible through a get details request.

 API details: [`DELETE:[consetRemovalPrefix]/v2/consents/{userId}`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/removeUserConsentUsingDELETE)